sibabalwemosia24/alx-low_level_programming/README.md

 ## 0x0C- more malloc, free
 - How to use exit function
 - What are the functions calloc and realloc from the standard library and how to use them
+# 0x0D- Preprocessor
+- Macros and how to use them
+- Common predefined macros
+- How to include guard header files